-Any organisation which provides workers' services as part of a supply chain (who are not on the payroll) will need to consider if they have a reporting obligation in light of the new rules.
+Any organisation which provides workers' services as part of a supply chain (who are not on the payroll) will need to consider if they have a reporting obligation in light of the rules.

 Specified intermediaries can range from large organisations to small enterprises and individuals, where workers are supplied to the end client.
 This applies across all sectors of the labour market.